tingjoybits/Workspace_Manager/README.md

 # Workspace Manager

-**Workspace Manager** is an add-on for Blender, helps you to save and load the custom workspaces, collect them in one place, while having access to apply a particular workspace in any project file.
+**Workspace Manager** is an add-on for Blender, helps you to save and load custom workspaces, collect them in one place, while having access to apply a particular workspace in any project file.

 Blender Version: **2.93+, 3.0+**